blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 ### Q2.
 Do we have a Rule of Thumb for user stories?

-While there is no 'rule of thumb' for selecting the number of user stories per sprint, roughly 5 to 15 user stories for a 2-4 week sprint can be seen as a general trend, provided no user story takes more than 3 days.
+- 5 to 15 user stories for a 2-4 week sprint can be seen as a general trend, provided no user story takes more than 3 days. [[3](https://www.leadingagile.com/2015/05/how-many-user-stories-per-sprint-rules-of-thumb/)]
+- From Mike Cohn's blog: _"One possible solution to this common problem is that these teams are doing too many product backlog items per sprint.
+Based on data I analyzed on successfully finished sprints, I determined that a team should average around 1 to 1-1/2 user stories (product backlog items of any sort, really) per person per sprint.
+So, a six-person team should get somewhere around 6-9 user stories done per sprint."_ [[4](https://www.mountaingoatsoftware.com/blog/should-the-daily-standup-be-person-by-person-or-story-by-story)]

 ### Q3.
 How can we calculate the story points